ProductionByWell#

 1. To retrieve production by a specific operator in a specific region:

-1. To retrieve production in a specific subregion for a specific production month:
+1. To retrieve production in a specific subregion and county for a specific date:

-An example of filtering by subregion and production month
+An example of filtering by subregion, county and date

-1. To retrieve production with a start date and an end date for a specific operator and subregion:
+1. To retrieve production with a specific operator and county:

 =SMX.ProductionByWell(,"ZACHARY EXPLORATION",,"S LA",,,"2021-6-1","2022-6-1")

-An example of filtering by start date, end date, and subregion
+An example of filtering by operator and county

 Output Parameters#